Bin Jiang's UCSB Academic Career

 Evolution Post-UCSB: From Solvers to Simulations

 The legacy of the S+ project and the domain decomposition work can be traced through Bin Jiang's publication record.
 Works such as "Graph Regularized Sparse L2,1 Semi-Nonnegative Matrix Factorization for Data Reduction" (2025) and "An Enhanced Finite Difference Time Domain Method for Two Dimensional Maxwell's Equations" (2020) show a persistent theme of enhancing computational efficiency for complex physical and data-driven systems.
-The dual-degree foundation allowed him to move smoothly between the "Foundations" of mathematics and the "Applications" of computer science.
+The dual-degree foundation allowed him to move around between the "Foundations" of mathematics and the "Applications" of computer science.

 Conclusion: A Model for Interdisciplinary Success